 JBL Go vs Go 2: The cheapest JBL speaker

 Want to go a tad smaller and cheaper?
 The JBL Go is the company's most affordable speaker.
-And there are two of them, with the JBL Go 2 recently joining the range.
-The new speaker extends the Bluetooth range by 10 feet, to 70 feet, and increases the battery life to five hours.
+And there are two of them: the JBL Go 2 joined the range this year.
+The new speaker extends the Bluetooth range by 10 feet, to 70 feet, increases the battery life to five hours and (thanks to it's new bar-of-soap shape) ups the cuteness factor substantially.

 The JBL Go 2 also adds IPX7 water protection certification, so like a few other of JBL's latest offerings, can be submerged in water to a depth of up to 1m for nearly 30 minutes – ideal for taking to the beach or the pool.
 Worth the money?
 Well, it's only £20-30, comes in several pearlescent and retro-fabulous colours, and it produces a great overall sound.
 We just wish the battery could last a bit longer.